sergi0g/cup/README.md

 ## Support

 If you have any questions about Cup, feel free to ask in the [discussions](https://github.com/sergi0g/cup/discussions)!
+You can also join our [discord server](https://discord.gg/jmh5ctzwNG).

 If you find a bug, or want to propose a feature, search for it in the [issues](https://github.com/sergi0g/cup/issues).
 If there isn't already an open issue, please open one.